 Instructions for a supported install of Homebrew are on the homepage.

-This script installs Homebrew to its preferred prefix (
+This script installs Homebrew to its default, supported, best prefix (

 /opt/homebrew for Apple Silicon and

 /home/linuxbrew/.linuxbrew for Linux) so that you don’t need sudo after Homebrew’s initial installation when you

 brew install.
 This prefix is required for most bottles (binary packages) to be used.
 It is a careful script; it can be run even if you have stuff installed in the preferred prefix already.
 It tells you exactly what it will do before it does it too.
 You have to confirm everything it will do before it starts.